-- 8.3.1 The provision of municipal services into new development areas shall be based upon logical extensions of existing infrastructure and upon the cost implications of such extensions. - 8.3.2 All new development within the Town of Crossfield shall be provided with full municipal services, including piped water, piped sewage, stormwater management, natural gas, and franchise utilities (electric power, cable, and telephone). - 8.3.3 Notwithstanding Policy 8.3.2, the Town should support interim on-site servicing for areas east of Hwy 2A, until they are ultimately required to connect to piped infrastructure as development intensifies and municipal services are extended. - 8.3.4 The Town of Crossfield shall coordinate long-range utility servicing plans in collaboration with Alberta Environment and Protected Areas and major regional water and wastewater utilities. - 8.3.5 The Town of Crossfield shall integrate land use planning with engineering, servicing, and utilities studies, to achieve greater efficiencies and provide better services to the residents and businesses of Crossfield. - 8.3.6 The Town of Crossfield shall require, as a condition of subdivision approval, the preparation and submission of stormwater management plans prepared by a qualified professional engineer registered in the province of Alberta, in accordance with the Town's Stormwater Master Plan and the Nose Creek Watershed Water Management Plan and related technical reports adopted by the Nose Creek Watershed Partnership.
+- 8.3.1 The provision of municipal services into new development areas shall be based upon logical extensions of existing infrastructure and upon the cost implications of such extensions. - 8.3.2 All new development within the Town of Crossfield shall be required to connect to full municipal services, including piped water, piped sewage, stormwater management systems, natural gas, and franchise utilities (electric power, cable, and telephone). - 8.3.3 All landowners, developers, or development proponents shall be responsible for the costs of providing adequate water and sewage services, stormwater management facilities, roadways, curbs and sidewalks, and franchise utilities (e.g. gas, power, cable, telephone) to new development areas and sites. - 8.3.4 Notwithstanding Policy 8.3.2, the Town will consider a phased servicing approach for industrial and commercial development within the Crossfield East ASP allowing for interim on-site water, wastewater and stormwater servicing for development that will ultimately connect to piped infrastructure when municipal services are extended to support intensification, and will be required to prepare the following - a.
+A servicing strategy shall be prepared to support and implement a phased servicing approach and the Town shall update its off-site levy bylaw to ensure that development utilizing interim servicing contributes to the ultimate servicing infrastructure. - 8.3.5 The Town of Crossfield shall coordinate long-range utility servicing plans in collaboration with Alberta Environment and Protected Areas and major regional water and wastewater utilities. - 8.3.6 The Town of Crossfield shall integrate land use planning with engineering, servicing, and utilities studies, to achieve greater efficiencies and provide better services to the residents and businesses of Crossfield.

-- 8.3.7 All required stormwater management plans shall include measures to control the rate and quality of stormwater discharge into significant water bodies, such as the major wetlands and creeks within Crossfield, using stormwater management facilities, avoiding areas of steep and unstable slopes for discharge points, and if feasible, through water quality monitoring. - 8.3.8 All required stormwater management plans shall include, at a minimum: - a. topography of the development lands and surrounding area; - b. watershed affected by the development; - c. proposed major drainage systems (including the direction of surface drainage); - d. proposed minor drainage systems (including ditches, pipes, and catch basin locations); - e. proposed on-site detention and retention facilities (including locations and sizes); - f. locations of outflow or outfall structures; and - g. any related modeling or calculation information.
+- 8.3.7 The Town of Crossfield shall require, as a condition of subdivision approval, the preparation and submission of stormwater management plans prepared by a qualified professional engineer registered in the province of Alberta, in accordance with the Town's Stormwater Master Plan and the Nose Creek Watershed Water Management Plan and related technical reports adopted by the Nose Creek Watershed Partnership. - 8.3.8 All required stormwater management plans shall include measures to control the rate and quality of stormwater discharge into significant water bodies, such as the major wetlands and creeks within Crossfield, using stormwater management facilities, avoiding areas of steep and unstable slopes for discharge points, and if feasible, through water quality monitoring. - 8.3.9 All required stormwater management plans shall include, at a minimum: - b. topography of the development lands and surrounding area; - c. watershed affected by the development; - d. proposed major drainage systems (including the direction of surface drainage); - e. proposed minor drainage systems (including ditches, pipes, and catch basin locations); - f. proposed on-site detention and retention facilities (including locations and sizes); - g. locations of outflow or outfall structures; and - h. any related modeling or calculation information.